juanmnl/react-starter/README.md

 From this point this is your own project.
 You can commit and push from 0 to your own repo.

-*Follow the instructions when creating a new repo.*
+*Follow the instructions when creating a new repo* or check [How to create a repo.](https://help.github.com/articles/create-a-repo/)

 **4. Install dependencies**